aLoi3/comp130-software-engineering/README.md

 # comp130-software-engineering

-## How artificially intelligent agents can be improved in flexibility in a test-driven development?

 ## What programming paradigms are more suitable for artificially intelligent agents?

 Throughout the last few centuries "computer" has become one of the most important technologies we have now.